The Softest Sourdough Sandwich Bread You’ll Ever Bake!

 Step 3: Bulk Ferment

-Cover and let the dough continue to bulk ferment at room temperature for 4–8 hours (or overnight if your home is cooler).
-Bulk Fermentation times depend on your dough temperature.
+Bulk Fermentation times depend on your dough temperature, so they are different for everyone.
 If your house/dough is warmer it will ferment faster.
 If it’s cooler, it will ferment slower.
 You’ll know it’s ready when it’s doubled in size, bubbly, and airy.

 Step 4: Shape the Dough